 How to Make Schoolwide Social-Emotional Learning Work

-What would your school look like with social and emotional learning (SEL) in every classroom?
-What if SEL were part of regular academics?
+What would your district or school look like with social and emotional learning (SEL) in every classroom?
+What if SEL were part of every week or every day?
 This may sound like a dream to some.
-Yet, more and more schools are introducing SEL as a schoolwide approach.
+Yet, more and more schools are introducing schoolwide SEL.

 Let’s first dig into the benefits of schoolwide SEL, and then we can talk about some tips for implementation.

 Research shows that when students have opportunities for SEL, they have greater academic success, fewer behavior problems, and higher levels of positive social behaviors (Durlak, et al., 2011).
 Research out of Harvard, however, has shown that SEL needs to be schoolwide to have an impact.